jeffmanzione/intern/README.md

 # intern
-An implementation of Interns in C
+An implementation of Interning in C